seraphcxl/AtomicArtist/Helius/README.md

-Helius
+Hermes
 ============

-A simple photo brower and picker for iOS written by Objective-C.
+A simple photo brower and picker for iPhone written by Objective-C.